rust-lang/rust/src/doc/rustc-dev-guide/src/queries/incremental-compilation-in-detail.md

 having false positives during change detection.
 Whenever a query is executed in incremental mode, we first check if its already green.
 If not, we run `try_mark_green()` on it.
 If it still isn't green after that, then we actually invoke the query provider to re-compute the result.
+Re-computing the query might then itself involve recursively invoking more queries, which can mean we come back to the `try_mark_green()` algorithm for the dependencies recursively.

 ## The Real World: How Persistence Makes Everything Complicated